bmolnar91/workbook/module_oop.md

 One of the basic ways of garbage collection involves three steps:

-1. Marking: This is the first step where garbage collector identifies which objects are in use and which ones are not in use.
+1. **Marking**: This is the first step where garbage collector identifies which objects are in use and which ones are not in use.
-2. Normal Deletion: Garbage Collector removes the unused objects and reclaim the free space to be allocated to other objects.
+2. **Normal Deletion**: Garbage Collector removes the unused objects and reclaim the free space to be allocated to other objects.
-3. Deletion with Compacting: For better performance, after deleting unused objects, all the survived objects can be moved to be together.
+3. **Deletion with Compacting**: For better performance, after deleting unused objects, all the survived objects can be moved to be together.
 This will increase the performance of allocation of memory to newer objects.

-//One of the best features of Java programming language is the automatic garbage collection, unlike other programming languages such as C or C++, where memory allocation and deallocation is a manual process.//
+> One of the best features of Java programming language is the automatic garbage collection, unlike other programming languages such as C or C++, where memory allocation and deallocation is a **manual process**.

 #### Explain the “Single Responsibility” principle!